kubre/WonderLearning/README.md

         - Approval Service
         - Changes in PlatformScreen
     - (07/may 04:32pm) Reflection of syllabus taught in book screen
--   End of the week teacher would fill out performance report for every child on basis of chapters and will give them a remark from 1 to 10.
+-   End of month performance report.
 This needs to be approved by center head before this can be seen by parents.
--   This weekly report then can be converted to final report for entire year forming a report card for that student which then can be seen from parents app.
+-   This report then can be converted to final report for entire year forming a report card for that student which then can be seen from parents app.
 -   Teachers will be able to see old attendance of students in their batch and get excel report if needed
 -   Teachers will be able to see the performance report of their student and export it to excel if needed